PtitGnou/AsciiVideoCPP/README.md

 I am not a professional, and I know this program has a lot of issues.
 This project was simply a fun thing I wanted to try, and it definitely made me improve my knowledge of the C++ language.
 I first had the inspiration for this project after looking at this project in Python, using the same library : https://github.com/CalvinLoke/bad-apple
-Furthermore, a some parts of my code are not original, and are taken from Stack Overflow.
+Furthermore, some parts of my code are not original, and are taken from Stack Overflow.
 I tried referencing the sources as much as I could.